djanix/djanix/README.md

 ## Director Of Engineering at Zinnia | Software Engineer | Team Lead

-I am a full-stack software developer with over 13 years of professional experience focused on delivering business value by aligning engineering and product vision.
-I focus on non-functional requirements, system observability, and best practices within the engineering team to increase delivery velocity.
+I am a software developer and team leader based in Montreal, Canada, with over 15 years of professional experience.
+I’m focused on delivering business value by aligning engineering direction and product vision.
 Through the years, I acquired experience driving the architecture direction while allowing the team and product to scale from a startup mindset into a well-established company.

 [//]: # (If you’re looking into an individual contributor to be hands on the project or someone leading a team and focusing on)
 [//]: # (high level strategic initiatives, feel free to reach out!)